MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 ### Default return code action

 You can define a default return code action for Shell Launcher with the DefaultReturnCodeAction setting.
-If you do not change the initial value, the default return code action is set to 0 (zero), which indicates that Shell Launcher restarts the shell when the shell exits.
+If you don't change the initial value, the default return code action is set to 0 (zero), which indicates that Shell Launcher restarts the shell when the shell exits.

 ### Map the exit code to a Shell Launcher action

 Shell Launcher can take a specific action based on the exit code returned by the shell.
 For any given exit code returned by the shell, you can configure the action that Shell Launcher takes by mapping that exit code to one of the shell exit actions.

-If the exit code does not match a defined value, Shell Launcher performs the default return code action.
+If the exit code doesn't match a defined value, Shell Launcher performs the default return code action.

 For example, your shell might return exit code values of -1, 0, 1, or 255 depending on how the shell exits.
 You can configure Shell Launcher to: